bminortx/bminortx.github.io/_posts/2105-05-24-Machine-Learning.md

 No spoilers here (go see it _now_), but the film's version of AI leaves the viewer with many more questions than answers.
 What defines intelligence?
 What does it mean to be human?
 Is our sense of self unique from that of an AI's?
 What happens when AI intelligence surpasses that of humans?
 Classic science fiction stuff: an entertaining, but unrealistic, thought exercise.

 Or is it?
 Elon Musk [doesn't think so](http://www.washingtonpost.com/blogs/innovations/wp/2014/10/24/elon-musk-with-artificial-intelligence-we-are-summoning-the-demon/).
 Neither does [Steve Wozniak](http://www.businessinsider.com/steve-wozniak-artificial-intelligence-interview-humans-family-pets-2015-3)[^1].
-In fact, a whole field has emerged, populated by experts in robotics and beyond, dealing with the best approaches to AI creation and development.
+Their reactions seem to be driven by fear of a complete and total takeover by machines.
+In fact, a whole field has emerged, populated by experts in robotics and beyond, dealing with the best approaches to AI creation and development in order to prevent this kind of thing from happening.
 [The Future of Life Institute](http://futureoflife.org/) is one of the more well-known organizations in this realm, and was created as a sort of moral compass for AI researchers, asking them to think before they act.
 Here's a snapshot of their board:

 <div style="text-align: center; padding-top: 20px; padding-bottom: 20px">
 <img src="/images/augmentation/future_of_life_board.png" title="Alan Alda!" class="img-thumbnail">